10.5 Review Completion

 A request for review and adjustment will proceed as discussed in this chapter; however, the case worker will consider the Basic Allowance for Subsistence or Separate Rations (BAS or Sep Rat), the Basic Allowance for Quarters (BAQ), and the benefit of tax-free income when calculating child support.

-The Wyoming CSP Program will follow all of the requirements of the Servicemembers Civil Relief Act as discussed in greater detail in Chapter 15 Military.
+The Wyoming CSP will follow all of the requirements of the Servicemembers Civil Relief Act as discussed in greater detail in Chapter 15 Military.

 Order Does Not Have a Child Support Amount